Providing Professional Services

 How much requirements should be quoted?
 For example, if a location's general manager asks how long it will take to accomplish a certain task, how much time should be quoted?

-Perhaps as a standard, add ten percent to three hundred percent to the expected requirements for things like the amount of time required, and if possible/applicable, budget.
+Plan to add to the expected requirements for things like the amount of time required, and if possible/applicable, budget.
+The amount to add may vary considerably, from ten percent higher than what is expected, to three hundred percent of what is expected.
 This may sound dishonest, but on the contrary, experience may show that this is actually more honest.
 Honesty is a paramount virtue to always implement, even if it is a goal that seems to be unachievable without exerting great effort striving for that goal.
 Never compromise good morals.
-Amazingly, once an expected reality is determined, this section about appropriately padding those numbers is all about being more honest, not less.
+Amazingly, once predicted amounts of costs (in terms of time and/or budget) are determined, this section about appropriately padding those calculated numbers is all about being more honest, not less.

 - IT staff members are not omniscient.
 They may not be able to predict every little detail with accurate precision.
 A key reason for this is the second reason: